-In 2016, he once again participated in The Iditarod Great Sled Race to celebrate his 10 year anniversary, but this time also in The Yukon Quest 1.000 Mile International Sled Dog Race.
+In 2016, he once again participated in The Iditarod Trail Sled Dog Race to celebrate his 10 year anniversary, but this time also in The Yukon Quest 1.000 Mile International Sled Dog Race.

 He’s been skiing across Greenland, Svalbard and Alaska.
 He climbed some of the world’s highest peaks and is half way through completing his Seven Summits.